 Do I need to send my official transcripts to both CASPA and UF?

 Yes.
-You must have official transcripts from all colleges and universities attended sent to The University of Findlay.
+You must have all official transcripts from all colleges and universities attended sent to CASPA.
+For any course work that is submitted after transcripts are submitted to CASPA, you must send to the University of Findlay.
 This includes official transcripts from colleges and universities located outside of the United States.

 I am a graduate of a foreign medical school.
 Does this mean that I don’t have to take all of the prerequisite or program courses?